-The Project for Public Spaces asserts that social support—friends, family, and other community networks—helps individuals to meet emotional and practical needs.
 Belonging to a strong social network that requires communication and mutual obligation makes people feel cared for and valued.
 Research has shown that people who feel a stronger sense of belonging to their local community tend to live healthier lives and have fewer mental health challenges than those who lack emotional connection.
-Indeed, many studies indicate that a sense of belonging to one’s community has a strong impact on health behavior change— the stronger the sense of belonging, the more likely people were to exercise, lose weight or eat more healthily.

 The sociability of a place also impacts safety and crime.
-The Office of Disease Prevention and Health Promotion’s Healthy People 2020 initiative identifies crime and violence as key underlying factors in determining the health of a neighborhood or built environment.
+When people know and look out for their neighbors, and when they gather in public spaces, it can serve as a deterrent to crime and violence.
+Crime and violence are key underlying factors in determining the health, or lack thereof, of a neighborhood or built environment.